hopperfund/events/index.md

 _This section shamelessly borrows from the excellent folks at the Geek Feminism Wiki_

 For some people, a code of conduct is a bit of a swear word.
 Many people have the illusion that the purpose of a code of conduct is to prevent any instance of bad behaviour at the event.

-The myth also exists that events that have never had an issue do not need a code of conduct, and to have one implies the event has problems.
+Some people also believe that if they have never had an issue reported at their event, they do not need a code of conduct, and to have one implies the event has problems.

 A code of conduct does neither of these things.
 It exists to: